mzamith/jasmine-test-cases/README.md

 This HTML file manages all dependencies and necessary JS scripts.

 If you prefer the command line, this can also be done, by running the `jasmine` comand.
-However, you have to user some node.js to manage dependencies from the `src` files.
+However, you have to use some node.js to manage dependencies from the `src` files.

 ### Code coverage